hanoirocker/ticketing_management/services/payments/README.md

 - `payments` service will not care about the 'expiresAt' order's property since that property is already handled by the `expiration` service.
 Not this service's responsability.
 Neither will recieve the ticket.price property but only its price instead.

 <img src="./assets/payments_orders_model.png" alt="Payments Oders Model" width="70%">

+- Also, we'll create a payments collection for keeping track of all of the charges applied during time.
+This will be created once `stripe.charges.create` is called.

 ## Payments Process